Yusuf-M-Mirza/Project-2/README.md

 - Across all 3 arrangements, there seems to be an equal proportion of people who suffer physically.
 - We can then say it is in fact _not_ related to the working arrangement.

-Within the dataset, there are only 2 possible variables that could affect prevalence of physical illness.
-They are, hours worked and age.
+Within the dataset, there are only 2 possible variables that could affect the prevalence of physical illness.
+They are hours worked and age.
 Relating to what was said previously, it was suggested that physical ailments could be brought on by the strain of working at a desk for hours on end.
 A greater number of hours per week would naturally relate to a greater prevalence of illness.
 When coupled with how the body can deteriorate with age, if there is any sort of correlation, it should be clear.

 <div align="center">
   <img src="https://i.imgur.com/4cgoMdY.png" alt="TfL Cycle Hire" width="500" />